 The aging process can be overwhelming for many of us, and it’s normal to feel a little down when we think about all the changes that come with it.
 However, it’s important to retain perspective and keep in mind that aging is a natural part of life and not something to feel sad about.

 In recent years, remarkable advances in age-related technologies have made it possible to improve physical, cognitive, and emotional well-being as we age.
-The fact that the number of older adults is expected to double to 1.6 billion within 30 years is encouraging news, especially for seniors, according to a report by the McKinsey Health Institute.
-However, even though life expectancy has increased massively since the 1960s, the McKinsey report highlights that many people will spend many of those extra years in a state of relatively poor health.
+The number of older adults in the world population is expected to double to 1.6 billion within 30 years, according to a report by the World Economic Forum.
+But although life expectancy has increased substantially since the 1960s, a report by McKinsey Health Institute notes that many people will spend those extra years in a state of relatively poor health.

 Thankfully, advancements in medicine are helping to redefine both lifespan and healthspan.